 Hiking East Mesa Trail To Observation Point - Zion National Park

 East Mesa Trail is a subtle and quite hike that takes you through an isolated ponderosa pine forest on the upper east side of Zion with big payoffs at the end.
 The views from Observation Point are some of the best in Zion National Park.
-Most visitors hike the strenuous 8-mile Observation Point Trail to experience these epic views, completely unaware that East Mesa Trail offers a much less crowded route that is not as long and not nearly as strenuous.
+East Mesa Trail is less busy than many popular tails in the park.

 6.6 miles round trip and can be completed in 2.5-3.5 hrs going at a steady pace.

 The well-worn trail meanders along with mild elevation gain out and back.
 It isn't flat but there are no intense switchbacks.
 This is a hike that I would feel comfortable taking kids on as long as they are good at going longer distances.
 I am in ok shape and I think I would be able to carry a baby on my back for this hike as well.

 This trail is located on the upper east side of Zion National Park.
 You will drive on a paved and clearly marked road towards Zion Ponderosa Ranch Resort.
 Once you pass Zion Ponderosa you will drive 3 miles on a dirt road for the remainder of the drive.
 There are signs along the road past Zion Ponderosa that will point you to Observation Point.
 It will take you about 10 minutes to drive to the trailhead from Zion Ponderosa.
 If you are driving after a rainstorm or in the winter/spring the road may be very muddy or icy and impassible in a regular car.
 Park and walk the remainder of the road or hire a service to take you there at Zion Ponderosa or at one of the outfitters in Springdale.
 Click here for map and directions.